ikskuh/DbusAvrLink/README.md

 `ti-ls` will list the calculators directory contents in a similar style to the default `ls` command delivered with GNU/Linux.

+### ti-extract
+`ti-extract` is a tool that allows to extract the data stored in an `TI83F` file (`*.8x*`).
+It can be used to get the information stored in a program file.

+### ti-tokenize
+`ti-tokenize` is a tool that allows detokenization of a tokenized string.
+Not all tokens are supported yet, also the reverse mode (tokenization) is not supported.

 ## calclink Toolset

 ### prgmSEND